karayount/commuKNITty/README.md

 ### Profile

-User profile displays user's personal data (including lifetime miles knit), and current preferences, which are retrieved by database query, and rendered with Jinja templating.
+The user profile displays user's personal data (including lifetime miles knit), and current preferences, which are retrieved by a database query, and rendered with Jinja templating.

 ![User Profile Page](/docs/screen-shot-profile.png?raw=true)